 - Wipers — Check and replace as needed.

-- Air Conditioner, Engine Mounted — Check to see that it blows cold air.
+- Air Conditioner, Engine Mounted — Check to see that it blows cnew air.
 If not, get it recharged.

 - Vehicle Lights — Check and replace headlights, brake and tail lights, license plate lights, turn signals and running lights.